Executive Director and Board of Directors for SAC

-The Senior Assistance Center has an exceptional Director and Board of Directors who volunteer their time, talent and resources.
+Senior Assistance Center has an exceptional ED and Board who volunteer their time, talent and resources.
 SAC is grateful for their guidance in planning and implementing our programs and services.

 Karen has spent most of her career in the non-profit arena.
 She is particularly drawn to vulnerable and at-risk populations and advocates for services that will positively impact the lives of these people in our community.
 Karen has held a variety of leadership roles and regularly volunteers at local non-profit agencies.
 Karen joined Senior Assistance Center in early 2017.
 Her vision for the agency’s future is to expand and enhance its programs to meet the changing needs of the senior community including the ever increasing homeless senior population.